 Regardless of your preferred brand, here's what you really should keep in mind when buying canned Tuna:

 - The FDA recommends we avoid mercury.
-Read the ingredient lists on those cans!
-Canned tuna often contains mercury (which certainly isn't good for you).
+Read the ingredient lists on the cans.
 When checking the nutrition labels, make sure that you're buying "light" tuna because it comes from skipjack tuna, which is lower in mercury.

 This post contains affiliate links for products I use regularly and highly recommend.